-It is always cheaper to build your own gaming setup than it is to buy a pre-made one.
+It's no secret that gaming laptops can get expensive.
+It's always cheaper to build your own gaming setup than it is to buy a pre-made one.
 You always pay extra for the parts, and you also pay a premium for the labor to build it.

 When you build it yourself, you can shop around for the best current deals or buy one expensive part at a time over a few months.
 This makes building a gaming laptop a much cheaper experience, albeit a much more stressful one.